This year’s Oscars gave the forgotten a second chance

 Time and time again, in so many of the ceremony’s speeches, we saw reflected the same feeling of relief: that here, finally, the forgotten had been given a second chance.
 The unseen were finally being seen.
 Brendan Fraser, winning Best Actor for The Whale, spoke with gratitude – his performance was a major return to the industry, having experienced and survived some of its darkest aspects.
 Michelle Yeoh, who won Best Actress after a close race with Tar star Cate Blanchett, has spoken often about how she’s spent much of her illustrious career dreaming of a role like the one she was offered in Everything Everywhere All At Once.
 She was handed the statuette by Halle Berry, the only other woman of colour to win the award in 95 years.

 Costume designer Ruth Carter made history by becoming the only Black woman to win two Oscars, both for her formidable work on the Black Panther films.
 Sarah Polley jokingly celebrated her Best Original Screenplay award for Women Talking by thanking “the Academy for not being so morally offended by the words ‘women’ and ‘talking’ so close together like that”.
-Even Best Animated Feature winner Guillermo del Toro spoke, with sincerity, about the importance of recognising “animation is cinema”.
+Even Best Animated Feature winner Guillermo del Toro spoke, with sincerity, about the importance of recognising that “animation is cinema”.

 The night wasn’t so gracious to all.
 Everything Everywhere All At Once’s sweep – the highest number of wins since 2008’s Slumdog Millionaire – came at the cost of Angela Bassett remaining unrecognised by the Academy.
 A frontrunner for Best Supporting Actress, she lost to Jamie Lee Curtis, a wonderful actor who had perhaps the weakest role in this year’s Best Picture winner.
 I’d argue the snub here has less to do with the particulars of Bassett’s performance in Black Panther: Wakanda Forever (beyond that single scene where she bellows, somewhat ironically now, “have I not given everything?”), but with how profoundly unbelievable it is that this was only the actor’s second nomination.

 That’s why I think it’d be premature to lay any declaration of concrete progress at the feet of Everything Everywhere All At Once.
 For every momentous win came the queasy reminders of the Academy’s stubborn hypocrisies.
-Host Jimmy Kimmel spent most of the night taking pot-shots at Will Smith for last year’s headline-dominating “slap” – an incident that was treated with deadly seriousness then, and saw the actor banned from all Academy events for 10 years with several of his upcoming projects cancelled, now thought of as nothing more than fuel for stereotypical jokes about the night's Irish nominees taking the stage to fight.
+Host Jimmy Kimmel spent most of the night taking pot-shots at Will Smith for last year’s headline-dominating slap – an incident that was treated with deadly seriousness then, and saw the actor banned from all Academy events for 10 years with several of his upcoming projects cancelled, now thought of as nothing more than fuel for stereotypical jokes about the night's Irish nominees taking the stage to fight.
 That’s the Hollywood we’re used to, isn’t it?
 The one that will pat its own back with its hand, while it crushes somebody with its foot.
 Tomorrow might be different.
 But, for now, it’s OK to succumb to that celluloid-printed dream.

 Join our commenting forum